Skip to main content

 To determine your chronotype: On vacation, when do you naturally fall asleep and wake up without obligations?
 That's your baseline.
 Your routine should build from this reality, not fight it.

-Step 2: Start with Non-Negotiables
+What about Step 2: start with non-negotiables?

 The most effective morning routines are built on a few non-negotiables, not a lengthy checklist.
 Identify 2-3 activities that have the highest impact for you: